Gabriela Tejada

 - Research management and ethics (compliance, evaluation)

-Gabriela studied International Relations and Communication Sciences.
-She holds a PhD in Political Sciences and Public Administration from UAB Barcelona, and a CAS International Policy and Advocacy from D-MTEC ETH Zurich.
-She was visiting scholar at Harvard University and ETH Zurich.
-At the Cooperation and Development Center (CODEV), holder of UNESCO Chair in Technologies for Development, she managed the Swiss (SERI) EPFL Leading House Program for scientific cooperation with India, Brazil, Vietnam and Latin America.
-Her research on scientific diasporas yielded various international collaborations.
-She was a lecturer at the ITESM, researcher at UZH and consultant at UNDP.
-She was founding advisor of Spring ACT, which connects human rights and technology.
-Since 2020 she is Vice-President of the Swiss Commission for UNESCO (member since 2016) where she promotes science-society-policy linkages.
+Gabriela holds a PhD in Political Sciences and Public Administration from UAB Barcelona, and a CAS International Policy and Advocacy from ETH Zurich.
+She studied International Relations and Communication Sciences, and was a visiting scholar at Harvard University and ETH Zurich.
+She has worked as a lecturer at ITESM, researcher at UZH, and consultant for UNDP.
+At EPFL's Cooperation and Development Center (CODEV), holder of UNESCO Chair in Technologies for Development, she managed the Swiss (SERI) Leading House Program for scientific cooperation with India, Brazil, Vietnam and Latin America.
+Her research on scientific diasporas fostered global collaborations.
+She was founding advisor of Spring ACT, connecting human rights and technology.
+Since 2020, she has served as Vice-President of the Swiss Commission for UNESCO (member since 2016), promoting science-society-policy linkages and women's visibility in science.

-In 2019 Gabriela joined the College of Humanities (CDH) as Deputy Director and Head of Unit.
-She is member of EPFL's Human Research Ethics Committee (HREC), and advocates for refugee scholars and academic freedom as the Scholars At Risk (SAR) delegate at EPFL.
-She manages the EPFL-UNIL CROSS Program, funding interdisciplinary research on societal and technological challenges.
+In 2019 Gabriela joined EPFL's College of Humanities (CDH) as Deputy Director and Head of Unit.
+She serves on the Human Research Ethics Committee, and the SAR Switzerland Steering Committee, advocating for refugee scholars and academic freedom.
+She manages EPFL-UNIL CROSS funding for interdisciplinary research on societal and technological issues.

-In 2019 Gabriela joined the College of Humanities (CDH) as Deputy Director and Head of Unit.
-She is member of EPFL's Human Research Ethics Committee (HREC), and advocates for refugee scholars and academic freedom as the Scholars At Risk (SAR) delegate at EPFL.
-She manages the EPFL-UNIL CROSS Program, funding interdisciplinary research on societal and technological challenges.
+In 2019 Gabriela joined EPFL's College of Humanities (CDH) as Deputy Director and Head of Unit.
+She serves on the Human Research Ethics Committee, and the SAR Switzerland Steering Committee, advocating for refugee scholars and academic freedom.
+She manages EPFL-UNIL CROSS funding for interdisciplinary research on societal and technological issues.